 If your household income is less than the state median, you own little or no assets, and you don’t have any priority debts or creditors alleging fraud against you, then your case is likely simple enough for you to handle without an attorney.

 However, keep in mind that even the simplest Chapter 7 requires you to fill out extensive paperwork, gather financial documentation, research bankruptcy and exemption laws, and follow the local rules and procedures.
-At the very least, use a good self-help bankruptcy book like Nolo's How to File for Chapter 7 Bankruptcy.
+At the very least, if you want to file pro se, use a good self-help bankruptcy book like Nolo's How to File for Chapter 7 Bankruptcy.